Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Predictive factors can help to personalize cancer pain management.
 Especially for patients with a poor pain prognosis, clinicians may consider discussing realistic goals for alleviating pain, focusing on function and use of multimodality interventions.
 Repeated or frequent escalation of analgesic doses without improvement of pain may trigger clinicians to consider an alternative approach to pain.

-Self-report is accepted as the gold standard of pain assessment; however, for certain vulnerable populations, such as children, those with learning disabilities, and those who are cognitively impaired, self-report may not be feasible or reliable.
+Self-report is accepted as the gold standard of pain assessment.
+However, for certain vulnerable populations, such as children, those with learning disabilities, and those who are cognitively impaired, self-report may not be feasible or reliable.
+An awareness of cultural perceptions and reporting of pain is also useful.

-While adults and children older than 7 years can effectively utilize the numerical rating scale, young children and those with cognitive impairment may benefit from using a pictorial scale such as the Faces Pain Scale.[
+While adults and children older than 7 years can effectively use the numerical rating scale, younger children and those with cognitive impairment may benefit from using a pictorial scale such as the Faces Pain Scale.[

-Cognitive impairment may impede a person's ability to describe pain, recall pain events, or understand the tools used to assess pain, leading such patients to receive more or less analgesia.[
+Cognitive impairment may impede a person's ability to describe pain, recall pain events, or understand the tools used to assess pain.
+This can lead these patients to receive more or less analgesia than appropriate.[

-Cognitive impairment extends beyond patients with a diagnosis of dementia, such as those with brain tumors and delirium, which are common complications of advanced cancer.
+Cognitive impairment extends beyond patients with dementia to those with brain tumors and delirium, which are common complications of advanced cancer.
 In such patients, the Faces Pain Scale [

-Culture also plays a role in the patient experience of pain and the reporting of pain.
-For example, among some Asian cultures, patients tend not to report pain.[
+Culture also plays a role in patients' experience and reporting of pain.
+For example, in some Asian cultures, patients tend not to report pain.[

-In a cross-sectional study, the cancer pain experience of White patients was individual and independent, while that of ethnic minority patients was family oriented.
-Minority patients received support from their families during the cancer treatment, and they fought cancer for their families.
-The families were involved deeply in their decision making related to cancer treatment and pain management.[
+In a cross-sectional study, the cancer pain experience of White patients was individual and independent, while that of racial and ethnic minority patients was family oriented.
+Minority patients received support from their families during cancer treatment, and they fought cancer for their families.
+The families were involved deeply in decisions related to cancer treatment and pain management.[

 These studies describe larger cultural responses to pain that may inform assessments or improve understanding of pain communication by providers.
-However, in addition to a broad cultural understanding, it should be noted that subcultural differences or individual differences within each ethnic group may affect the experience or expression of pain.
+It should be noted that subcultural differences or individual differences within each racial and ethnic group may affect the experience or expression of pain.

 Acetaminophen and Nonsteroidal Anti-inflammatory Drugs (NSAIDs)

-Often initiated when an individual has mild pain, acetaminophen and NSAIDs are useful in managing moderate and severe pain as adjunct agents to opioids (refer to Table 1 and Table 3).
+Often initiated when an individual has mild pain, acetaminophen and NSAIDs are useful in managing moderate and severe pain as adjunct agents to opioids (see Table 1 and Table 3).
 No single NSAID is preferred over others, and all are better than placebo for analgesia.[

 While acetaminophen and NSAIDs provide analgesia on their own, a number of randomized controlled trials have reported that the addition of either agent to opioids may improve pain control and decrease opioid need in cancer patients.[